rasheedaboud/FSharp-Web-Development/Part 6 -Using Third Party Packages/Part 6 -Using Third Party Packages.md

+## TL;DR

+We learned how to wrap a third-party JavaScript library, Yup, in an F# application using Fable.
+This enables us to utilize Yup's schema builder for runtime value parsing and validation within our F# code.
+We also installed the Formik library, used JSX for importing Formik components, and styled them with Tailwind CSS.
+We then integrated a reactive form in our `Components.fs` that leverages Yup for validation and Formik for form handling, allowing us to validate user input conveniently in our F# web application.

+## Background

 Welcome back, intrepid developers and F# enthusiasts!
 In our web development odyssey with F#, Feliz, and Fable, we've been getting our hands dirty crafting interactive UIs, managing state elegantly, and integrating asynchronous data fetching to create responsive and dynamic applications.
 Our coding sails have caught a hearty wind, and we're cruising at remarkable speeds through the exciting seas of functional programming.

 However, every application at some point requires a unique feature or a complex component that would take extensive time and resources to build from scratch.
 This is where the treasure trove of third-party libraries comes to our rescue.
 In the vast ecosystem of open-source contributions and pre-packaged bundles of code lies the potential to extend our application's capabilities without reinventing the wheel.
 But how do we bring these external riches into our type-safe F# shores?
 Fear not, for this is the quest we embark upon today!